cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 --------

-Cylc has a built in configuration upgrader. **Cylc 8** can upgrade Cylc 7 workflows at runtime, but not if validation with Cylc 7 gives deprecation warnings.
+Cylc has a built in configuration upgrader. **Cylc 8** can upgrade Cylc 7 workflows on the fly if they use up-to-date Cylc 7 syntax, but *not if validation with Cylc 7 gives deprecation warnings*.

 Solution
 --------